 Procedure for receipt of envelopes, internet votes, telephone vote and text message votes

+- 36. Receipt of voting documents

-- Validity of votes - 38.
-Declaration of identity but no ballot (public and patient constituency) - 39.
-De-duplication of votes40.
-Sealing of packets
+- 37. Validity of votes

+- 38. Declaration of identity but no ballot (public and patient constituency)

+- 39. De-duplication of votes

+- 40. Sealing of packets

 PART 6: COUNTING THE VOTES